rost3x/homelab/system_monitoring/system_monitoring.md

 Filling out the the "VERSION" and "OS - ARCH" with the one that I needed.

-Then I moved the untared directory to `/usr/bin/local/`
+Then I moved the `node_exporter` executable file that was in the tar directory to `/usr/bin/local/`

 The next step was to create the service account and the systemd service